void-linux/void-docs/src/config/services/user-services.md

 Sometimes it would be nice to have user-specific runit services.
 Services that, for example, open an ssh tunnel as your current user, run a virtual machine, or regularly run daemons on your behalf.
-The most common way to do this to ask a system-level service to start a [runsvdir(8)](https://man.voidlinux.org/runsvdir.8) service as your user for your personal service directory.
+The most common way to do this is to ask a system-level service to start a [runsvdir(8)](https://man.voidlinux.org/runsvdir.8) service as your user for your personal service directory.

-As example create a service `/etc/sv/runsvdir-<username>` service with the following `run` script:
+As an example, create a service `/etc/sv/runsvdir-<username>` with the following `run` script:

 ```
 #!/bin/sh